monome/norns-example-mod/README.md

 ## using

-mods by their nature can have a negative impact on system stability or make system level changes which may not be universally welcome. by default a mod;
-even if installed, will not be loaded by matron. one must explicitly enable a mod and restart matron before its functionality will be available.
+mods by their nature can have a negative impact on system stability or make system level changes which may not be universally welcome. by default a mod, even if installed, will not be loaded by matron. one must explicitly enable a mod and restart matron before its functionality will be available.